Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 The solution provides a simple Microsoft PowerBI visualization of the solution.
-[Microsoft PowerBI](https://powerbi.microsoft.com/en-us/downloads/) will be required to open the sample report located Blueprint\\Deployment\\Reports\\Healthcare-CLM,CMIO Report.pbix
+[Microsoft PowerBI](https://powerbi.microsoft.com/en-us/downloads/) will be required to open the sample report located (Using PowerBi free edition will work for this demo, but will not allow for reports to be shared)
+Blueprint\\Deployment\\Reports\\Healthcare-CLM,CMIO Report.pbix

 The PBIX file contains cached data when first opened.
 To connect it to